Welcome to the Eck Sports Lab!

 Ryan To is a Computer Science student at the University of Illinois Urbana-Champaign.
 He is working on a baseball game simulator with the Chicago Cubs.

-Jack C. Banks (2023) will be joining the New York Yankees as a Quantitative Analyst Associate.
+Jack C. Banks (2023) is currently working as a Quantitative Analysis Associate for the New York Yankees.
 He worked on a baseball season simulator with the Chicago Cubs.
 Check out his website.

 Michael Escobedo (2023) is a Statistics BS student at the University of Illinois Urbana-Champaign.
 He worked on a baseball season simulator with the Chicago Cubs.

-Julia Wapner (2022) is currently working as an Analytics Fellow with the Baltimore Orioles.
+Julia Wapner (2022) is currently working as a Junior Data Scientist for the Baltimore Orioles.
 She helped develop the second version (current version) of the SEAM application.

 Christian Chase Jr. (2022) worked as a Player Development Intern with the Chicago White Sox.
-He wrote his University of Florida honors thesis on "Predicting situation-specific OPS in MLB".
+He wrote his University of Florida honors thesis on "Predicting situation-specific OPS in MLB", and is currently a J.D.
+Candidate at Vanderbilt University Law School.

 Charles Young (2020) is currently working as a Senior Front-End Developer with the Houston Astros.
 He helped develop the first version of the SEAM application.
 He created the Illini Analytics group at University of Illinois Urbana-Champaign.
 His collaborations with physicist and baseball expert Alan Nathan and the UIUC baseball team were made into a documentary.